leomosley/leomosley/README.md

 ### &nbsp;About Me:

 I am a A-level computer science student from the UK.
+I enjoy developing high quality web applications using javascript frameworks.
+I mainly develop using a online IDE called Replit (My profile can be found [here](https://replit.com/@leomosley).

 ---